FAQ

 We do not accept international insurance policies.
 International patients would need to pay for surgery before it can be scheduled , and submit for reimbursement on their own.
 We can provide international patients with documentation needed to assist them with reimbursement.

-U.S. patients must stay in California for 2 weeks after the 1st stage PIER surgery, whereas international patients must stay in California for 4 weeks.
+U.S. patients must stay in California for 2 weeks after the 1st stage PIER surgery, whereas international patients must stay in California for 3 weeks after surgery.
 If a patient needs a 2nd stage surgery, the typical stay in California is 5-9 days.

 The newly reconstructed ear will be swollen and purple/red for the first few weeks and will become less swollen and more defined with each week.
 While the healing process is different for each patient, it typically takes about 6 months for the ear to be almost fully healed.
 Watch a patient’s Lewin Ear Implant heal over 6 months: